dgaydukov/nodejs-cce-blockchain-bitcoin/README.md

 ```
 After this just run `bitcoind` and the server will start as a deamon.
 To check if server is running just type `ps aux|grep bitcoind`
 To check disk usage use this command `du -sh ~/.bitcoin/testnet3/*`
+On the day of writing this readme, at 01.08.2018 the blockchain size is 17GB

 Shell Commands to talk with Bitcoin Node
 ```shell